warriorhub/warriorhub.github.io/index.md

 ### Calendar Page

-The Calendar Page allows users to visually track upcoming events, features include:
+Anyone visiting the site should have access to the Calendar Page to visually track upcoming events, features include:
 * Events for that month
 * Ability to view events on specific days